If you are diagnosed with a bulging disc as the result of being in an accident caused by someone else, you may be able to get money for your injury.

-This can result in pain.
-A bulging disc can be caused by a car accident, slip and fall and many types of other accidents.
+A bulging disc can be aggravated by a car accident, motorcycle crash, truck wreck and many types of other accidents.
 If you are injured and someone else is at fault, you may be entitled to damages.

 The low-end of this settlement range is for minimal treatment and if there are limitations on your activities.

 The higher end of the range is for a significant resultant disability, more treatment and/or more limitations on your activities of daily living.
 Individuals who receive a longer amount of treatment may get closer to the upper range or above for the pain and suffering component.

 Past Jury Verdicts May Tell You Pain and Suffering Component

 Adjusters and attorneys may look at past jury verdicts to determine the likely pain and suffering value for a bulging disc.
 In the last 10 years or longer, insurance companies have also looked at past settlements.